-Group-level financial information correctly consolidated using sub-ledger accounting and OP Financial Group companies’ information forms the basis of reliable financial reporting.
+Group-level financial information correctly consolidated using sub-ledger accounting and OP Financial Group entities’ information forms the basis of reliable financial reporting.

-OP Financial Group uses Group-wide financial reporting and risk reporting to monitor the achievement of its business goals and financial targets, and these reports are regularly reviewed at executive management and OP Cooperative’s Board of Directors meetings.
-Financial information in financial reports is compared with related plans and any differences are analysed, and the report also describes the earnings outlook for the current year and for a longer period of time.
-The monthly financial performance and risk reports for the management are prepared according to the same principles.
+OP Financial Group uses Group-wide financial reporting and risk reporting to monitor the achievement of business goals and financial targets, and these reports are regularly reviewed at the meetings of senior management and OP Cooperative’s Board of Directors.
+The management compares financial information in financial reports with related plans, and analyses any differences.
+In addition, the management assess the earnings outlook for the current year and for a longer period of time.
+The same principles apply to the management’s monthly financial performance and risk reports.
 When preparing and examining the report, the management ascertains the accuracy and correctness of the financial results and reporting by analysing the performance and risk exposure and any deviations from targets.

 Organisation of financial reporting